scriptr4777/FPSBetCoin-skunk/README.md

 <b> S-I-G-N-A-T-U-M  </b><br /><br />

-The only official members of the Signatum Team are Skankhunt42, The Doctor, Cryptovore, and Kahir.<br />
+The only official members of the fpsbetcoin Team are Skankhunt42, The Doctor, Cryptovore, and Kahir.<br />

 Marketplace Testers<br />